seanmetzgar/seanmetzgar/README.md

 ## Hi there 👋

 My name is Sean (he/him), I'm a Web Conductor... wait, no...
 Web Engineer!
-I really enjoy working in TypeScript/Javascript and PHP.
+I really enjoy working in TypeScript/Javascript and PHP, Star Wars, Podcasts, and all types of Table Top Games!

 🔭 I’m currently working on the [Advent of Code: 2022](https://adventofcode.com/2022)... you can find my repository pinned below!